Career Advice from a Braven Fellow: Seven Things to Do to Help Land an InternshipPosted on

 Are you proficient in Excel?
 Do you know how to use a software that might be relevant to your ideal position?
 Share those skills on your resume.
 They give you an edge.
 And if you are willing to, top off your knowledge with a certification.
 Not only can you share your certifications on your resume, but you can also add it as a badge to your LinkedIn profile.
 Snazzy!

 Volunteer work is great because it shows your compassion towards a community, goal, or cause.
-If you have any record of your tasks as a volunteer and the amount of hours worked, be sure to share.
+If you have any record of your tasks as a volunteer and the number of hours worked, be sure to share.

 Along with building your resume, building your network is key.
 Have a friend who recently landed an amazing role?
 Don’t burn bridges!
 Ask them about the process and if you can pick their brain or take a peek at their resume.
 Also, be sure to keep in touch with former colleagues or instructors.
 You never know who they might know.
 Fun Fact: My friend got an internship after her last day of the semester because she took the time to thank her instructor for all she has learned.
 Her instructor’s wife just so happened to be a manager at an independent news station and offered her a position on the spot.